Global Labs

 In 2021, our first edition focused on the topic of noncommunicable diseases and related risk factors such as unhealthy diets, tobacco use, air pollution, or physical inactivity ended in May 2022.
 After an exchange with professionals from the WHO’s NCD Department, civil society (NCD Alliance), academia (University of Geneva), and the private sector (Price Waterhouse Cooper Switzerland), participants formulated policy recommendations to address NCD risk factors in the future.

-Methodology: For this project, we used visioning, a participatory foresight methodology as well as a dedicated platform on our policy innovation tool Policy Kitchen to crowdsource participants’ ideas.
+Methodology: For this project, we used visioning, and backcasting, two participatory foresight methodologies to crowdsource participants’ ideas.